aih/RulesEditing/Rules2012-prev.md

-    9. The Republican National Committee shall create a Republican Finance Committee, and any subcommittees thereof that it deems desirable, to which it shall delegate the responsibility of developing and implementing a broad-based fundraising plan.
+    9. The Republican National Committee shall create a Republican Finance Committee, and any subcommittees thereof that it deems desirable, to which it may delegate the responsibility of developing and implementing a broad-based fundraising plan.
 The chairman of the Republican Finance Committee shall be appointed pursuant to the provisions of Rule No. 5(c).